TorD/rgss3-ease-script/README.md

 RGSS3 - TDD Ease Script
 =======================

-This demo uses the TDD Plugins Module, currently under development.
-You can find it and all script files related to the Easing module in Data/Plugins.
-The scripts in the actual project file are used only to load the Plugin module.
+This repository contains a demo project for RPG Maker VXAce, and all scripts related to the TDD Ease Script.
+These scripts can be found in: Data/Plugins/TDD Easing.

+This project uses the TDD Plugin Script Framework to compile all the individual scripts upon testing the game, into one file found in Data/Plugins/scripts.rb.